Demas Craw & Pierpont Hamilton

 Two days after departing Gibraltar the Seraph surfaced at 4 a.m. only five miles off the African coast near the port of Cherchel.
 In the pre-dawn darkness General Clark, along with Brigadier General Lyman Lemnitzer and a few other high-ranking officers, were carefully rowed to shore by British Captain Dicky Livingstone and other volunteers from the Special Boat Service.
 Upon landing they were greeted by Mr. Murphy, who quickly escorted them to a small villa to hideout through the day.

-Undercover of night the small group of American flag officers and their British escorts slipped into Cherchel and gathered in a villa owned by a local Frenchman who was anxious to see his country free of the Axis occupation.
+Under cover of the night, the small group of American flag officers and their British escorts slipped into Cherchel and gathered in a villa owned by a local Frenchman who was anxious to see his country free of the Axis occupation.
 When dawn broke the commander of the Vichy French ground forces in Algeria, Major General Charles Mast, arrived to meet with General Clark.
 As the owner of the villa, General Mast was friendly towards the Allied aims.
 Both men were facilitating the clandestine meeting with Clark at great personal risk.

 Giraud was a French hero, a four-star general who had fought the Germans in two wars and been captured and escaped in both.
 Following the French/German Armistice, Giraud had been permitted to retire in southern France where he was still held in awe and respect by his countrymen.
 Mast was convinced that if the Americans could strike a deal with Giraud, an agreement by which the General would issue orders not to resist the Torch landings, the French, Moroccan and Algerian forces would not fire on the American landing.